SimVascular/svFSIplus/README.md

 }

 ```
-is replaces by new XML format with
+is replaced by new XML format with
 ```
 <Add_equation type="FSI" >
    <Coupled> true </Coupled>